Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_alation/getting_started_with_alation.md

 ![VHOL-Screen20](./assets/Screen7-Summary-next.png)

-3. Click on this link to see how to connect your Snowflake data sources.
+3. Click on this link to see how to connect your own Snowflake data sources.

 ![VHOL-Screen21](./assets/Screen7-Summary-next1.png)